 1 – Personal Information

-The website records personal details voluntarily provided when you book a course with us, including names, ages, phone numbers, addresses and e-mail addresses.
+The website records personal details only when voluntarily provided, such as when you book a course with us.
 If you fill in our enquiry form, we will store your information in order to reply.
 Personal information will not be given to anyone else.

 2 – No Combination of Browsing and Web Traffic Information with Personal Information